JLHayde/random-key/README.md

 + Avoid: Name of the item, that it should avoid being next to.
 + Max Height: How long the sequence should be.

+## Sessions
+The current can be saved from File -> Save.
+Settings are restored on launch.

 # Dev
 Activate the conda env using the `environment.yml` to install python and packages.